Nonparametric Heterogeneous Treatment Effect Estimation in Repeated Cross Sectional Designs: Estimating Treatment Heterogeneity with Repeated Cross Sectional Data

-In this section, we relax the assumption from the previous section that the underlying treatment effect is constant, and aim to estimate the average treatment effect while allowing for heterogeneity.
-We first propose a flexible nonparametric heterogeneous treatment effect estimator in the difference-in-differences setup that draws inspiration from recent advances in heterogeneous treatment effect estimation in the single cross-section case.
-Then, we leverage this estimator to build a balancing average treatment effect estimator that allows for $\sqrt{n}$-consistent and semiparametrically efficient inference of the average treatment effect in a non-parametric specification of the outcomes model.
+In this section, we relax the assumption from the previous section that the underlying treatment effect is constant, and aim to estimate the heterogeneous treatment effect.
+We propose a flexible nonparametric estimator in the difference-in-differences setup that draws inspiration from recent advances in heterogeneous treatment effect estimation in the single cross-section case.